harshachelluri/2024-Olympics-Data-Analysis-with-Azure/README.md

 4. **Power BI**:
    - Visualize the cleaned and aggregated data by connecting to Azure SQL Database or directly from Azure Blob Storage.

+5.**Data Processing with PySpark**:
+   - Use PySpark to load, process, and analyze the data.
+This step includes tasks such as filtering, grouping, and aggregating data.

 ### Dataset Location